 - A warm layer – I tend to carry just one ‘base’ layer which includes a pair of normal leggings and a standard, cotton long-sleeved top.
 I also add a thin fleece (also The North Face) which is as useful on flights and in cities as it is in the cloud forest.

-- Neck gaiter – The final warm item I carry is a neck gaiter like this one.
+- Neck gaiter – The final warm item I carry is a neck gaiter.
 It doubles as a neck scarf, bandana and even an emergency mask.

 - Umbrella – this will come down to personal preference.
 If you’re hiking in a wet cloud forest, an umbrella won’t be ideal.
 However, if you’re in San Jose for a while, you might find it useful to pack a brolly during the wet season.